-Toula Drimonis, a Montreal-based writer and editor, wrote a story for MacLean’s Magazine recalling the ugliness of that time, when an alcohol-fueled rant turned quickly into an incredibly violent display of hatred against Greek-Canadians which is nearly impossible to imagine today.
+Toula Drimonis, a Montreal-based writer and editor, wrote a story for MacLean’s Magazine recalling the ugliness of that time when an alcohol-fueled rant quickly escalated into an incredibly violent display of hatred against Greek-Canadians—something which is nearly impossible to imagine today.

 Toronto’s 1918 anti-Greek riot was one of largest in the world

 The unrest still stands as one of the largest anti-Greek riots—perhaps numbering 50,000 antagonists—to take place anywhere in the world.

 It was the first day of August in that sweltering summer when a Canadian Army veteran named Claude Cludernay decided to eat dinner at a restaurant along Yonge Street in the city’s Greektown district.
 After imbibing one too many drinks, the veteran ended up assaulting a waiter at the White City Cafe.
 Asked to leave the premises, he did so.